crypt0grapher/mirror-protocol-feed/README.md

 - Install the bundle with `yarn` (or `npm install`).
 - Make sure you got MongoDB instance running.
 - Create `.env` file from `.env.example`.
 Just renaming the file will suffice.
+- Run with `yarn start dev` for testing.
 - Enjoy, [http://localhost:3000](http://localhost:3000) by default.

 ### Using chart interface